jawira/sanitizer/docs/Letter-case/Uppercase.md

-# Lowercase
+# Uppercase

-Lowercase - Make a _string_ lowercase.
+Uppercase - Make a _string_ uppercase.

-Lowercase only works with `string`, any other type is ignored.
+Uppercase only works with `string`, any other type is ignored.

 ## Basic usage